shuaib234abc/CrudGeneratorForLaravel/README.md

 ## How the application works

-1. The templates for the scaffolded code are in <project directory>/backend/templates_part_1 and <project directory>/backend/templates_part_2 folder.
+1. The templates for the scaffolded code are in **/project directory/backend/templates_part_1** and **/project directory/backend/templates_part_2** folder.
 2. After the user submits the form specifying information about the CRUD pages, find-and-replace strategy is used to edit the template files.
 3. After all files are edited, they are copied to the target Laravel project directory specified by the user.
 4. Laravel has a well-formed directory structure, so the app knows where to put each file.
+5. The scaffolding tool creates the folders **/laravel project directory/public/custom/js**, and **/laravel project directory>/public/custom/css** .
+Custom Javascript and custom CSS files are kept here.
+Custom Javascript files are for form validation and code for jQuery datatables.

 ## Third party libraries